 *** In my opinion, when a person has an uncontrollable urge or strong temptation or desire to commit a crime towards another individual (or even to inflict much damage on another person when it is not criminal, or to commit other crimes), shame and guilt feelings can be instrumental in controlling such urges.

-Update: a second list of very nice (slightly shortened) gender-related beliefs by Scott were added on August 15 2017.
+Updates: a second list of very nice (slightly shortened) gender-related beliefs by Scott were added on August 15 2017.
+A nice list of ethical rules for a scientist is presented in Scott’s post A nerdocratic oath (August 30, 2019).

 1. I believe that science and engineering, both in academia and in industry, benefit enormously from contributions from people of every ethnic background and gender identity.
 This sort of university-president-style banality shouldn’t even need to be said.